dridi/cashpack/man/hpack_decode.3.rst

 of the ``hpack_decode()`` function for the lifetime of the HTTP session.

 The ``hpack_decode()`` function reads *size* octets from *buf* and calls the *cb* callback for every decoding event.
+All input octets are always consumed before requiring new input, allowing the caller to reuse its buffer.
 All the events are described in the ``cashpack``\ (3) manual.
 The *priv* pointer is passed to the callback for all the events.
 If *cut* is zero, the HPACK block being decoded is expected to end with the *size* octets.

 DECODING STATE MACHINE
 ======================